Rickmsd/namemaker/README.md

 # What is namemaker?
 Namemaker is a random name generator.
-Use it to procedurally create names for places and characters in a game, or to break through writer's block while trying to come up with your own names.
+Use it to procedurally create names for places and characters in a game, or to break through writer's block while trying to come up with handcrafted names.
 Input your own training data to make any kind of names you want.

 # How to install
 Use pip in your command line.